 In October of 2000, the USS Cole was bombed by terrorists in Yemen.
-Suddenly, 56
+Suddenly, seventeen

-American sailors were killed and injured.
+American sailors were killed and and thirty seven were wounded.
 With a 50’ long hole at the waterline, the ship was in immediate danger of sinking.
 Fortunately, it remained afloat

 because of the efforts of the crew and the emergency pumps powered by General

 Tool Company’s generators, which began working in less than one minute.